mikhaillazukov/ner_it_job_rus/README.md

-# Named entity recognition for IT jobs description in russian language
+# Named entity recognition for IT jobs description in Russian language
 Huawei HLP final project